felipebalbi/gossip/README.md

 ## Building

-Minimal introductions for building the tool in both supported modes follow.
+Minimal instructions for building the tool in all supported modes follow.

 ### Compiling for the current Host environment